InfinityVM/InfinityVM/rust/bin/ethos-reth/README.md

     go build -v -tags rethdb -o ./bin/op-node ./cmd/main.go
 ```

 You will probably want to add the `op-node/bin` dir to your path.
-So macos users can add something like: `export PATH="$HOME/ethos/code/optimism/op-node/bin:$PATH"` to their `.zshrc`.
+So MacOS users can add something like: `export PATH="$HOME/ethos/code/optimism/op-node/bin:$PATH"` to their `.zshrc`.
 Make sure to start a new shell or run `source .zshrc`.

 ### Running just execution for development